samsmithnz/R2D2/chapter04.md

 This is for each of the two legs
 1. We need two 1/2" cut outs (total of 4 for both legs)
-2. We need one 3/4" cut out (total of 2 for both legs)
+2. We need one 3/4" cut out (total of 2 for both legs).
+We will cut out the middle to leave a 1" perimeter - this is to allow for electronics and things to be routed to the feet later